Quality Check Definition and Application

 dq_engine = DQEngine(WorkspaceClient())

-# only works if DQX is installed in the workspace
+# Only works if DQX is installed in the workspace

-checks = dq_engine.load_checks_from_installation(method="file", assume_user=True, run_config_name="default")
+default_checks = dq_engine.load_checks_from_installation(method="file", assume_user=True, run_config_name="default")

 input_df = spark.read.table("catalog1.schema1.table1")